yasirkula/UnityIngameDebugConsole/.github/README.md

 ### Executing Commands

 You can enter commands using the input field at the bottom of the console.
-Initially, only "*help*" and "*sysinfo*" commands are available.
+To see all available commands, simply type "*help*".

 A command is basically a function that can be called from the console via the command input field.
 This function can be **static** or an **instance function** (non static), in which case, a living instance is required to call the function.
 The return type of the function can be anything (including *void*).
 If the function returns an object, it will be printed to the console.
 The function can also take any number of parameters; the only restriction applies to the types of these parameters.
 Supported parameter types are: